Oracle Java Commercial Features

 Are the commercial features of Java SE version-specific?

-No use of commercial features such as Java Flight Recorder or JMC requires a license regardless of the version or security patch level.
+The use of commercial features, such as Java Flight Recorder or JMC, does not require a license, regardless of the version or security patch level.

 Do I need a license if Java SE is part of another Oracle product?